-- You can expect to receive healthcare services and information that is free from discrimination regardless of your national origin, race, religion, color, age, marital status, diagnosis, disability, or sex including pregnancy, gender identity, sexual orientation, or sex stereotyping.
+- You can expect to receive healthcare services and information that is free from discrimination regardless of your race, color, national origin, religion, age, marital status, diagnosis, disability, conscience including religious beliefs or moral convictions, or, sex including pregnancy, gender identity, sexual orientation, or sex stereotyping.
 We will make every effort to accommodate your preferences. - You can expect considerate care that respects your unique cultural needs and individual beliefs. - We will take reasonable steps to make healthcare services and information equally available to all individuals, including the provision of auxiliary aids and services for those with disabilities. - We will take reasonable steps to provide language assistance to individuals with limited English proficiency, including interpretive services.